 Those who kept paying their loans had less money to spend on other things.
 This drove down demand in other sections of the economy.
 What did they get in return?
 An ever-deflating asset.

-That’s why former Federal Reserve Chairman Ben Bernanke set an official 2 percent inflation target.
-That means the nation's central bank changes interest rates to keep inflation at around 2 percent.
+Former Federal Reserve Chairman Ben Bernanke set an official 2 percent inflation target.
+The nation's central bank changes interest rates to keep inflation at around 2 percent.
 That is for the core inflation rate.
 It strips out volatile gas and food prices.
 It is also the year-over-year rate, not the month-to-month rate.

 Inflation targeting sets people's expectations about inflation.
 They believe the Fed will make sure prices keep rising.
 That spurs them to shop now before prices rise even more.
 The Fed will lower interest rates to boost lending, if inflation does not reach its target.

 The Fed will raise interest rates if inflation exceeds the Fed's target.
-For more information, read Monetary Policy.
+Inflation targeting has become an critical component of monetary policy.